xcepti0n/vaibhavbhatia.net/content/posts/this-website-setup/create-website-using-hugo/index.md

 draft = false
 +++

-This article will explain, how to use *hugo* to create your own website with awesome themes.
+This article explains how to use *hugo* to create your own website with awesome themes.

 ## Installing Hugo and initial setup